2001 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2004 - Present

-While circulated and lower mint state examples trade near face value, the market demonstrates remarkable premium compression between MS-65 and MS-67 grades, where prices remain relatively modest.
-The dramatic value escalation begins at MS-68 and accelerates sharply through MS-69, culminating in extraordinary premiums for MS-70 specimens.
+Circulated and lower mint state examples trade at or near face value.
+The market shows tight price compression between MS-65 and MS-67 grades, where premiums remain modest.
+The real value acceleration begins at MS-68 and climbs steeply through MS-69.

-The market clearly rewards perfection, with gem-quality examples representing the true rarities of this otherwise common issue.
+The market clearly rewards perfection, with gem-quality examples representing the true rarities of an otherwise common issue.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)